-Bring a pen, cross players off as they’re drafted and continue adjusting your plan as you see who is being selected – it will be easy to adjust your plan on the fly because you’ll have the draft-pick overlays and ∆ column to guide you!
+Click on player names to cross them out as they've been picked.
+Or, print your cheat sheet, bring a pen, and cross players off as they’re drafted.
+Continue adjusting your plan as you see who is being selected – it will be easy to adjust your plan on the fly because you’ll have the draft-pick overlays and ∆ column to guide you!

 How can I see more players on my cheat sheet?

 Your cheat sheet will default to the same number of rounds as you have total roster spots.
 But as you get to the end of the draft, you may want to see more WRs and RBs, for example, so you can increase the number of bench positions on your league setup tab.
 It won't have any impact on the rest of the cheat sheet, but it will generate more rounds on the cheat sheet, allowing you to see more players at the end of the draft.

 What are the position sliders at the top of the cheat sheet?

 You can slide these bars left and right to adjust the importance of positions on your cheat sheet.
 We recommend leaving them as-is, but if you wanted to de-emphasize TE or QB, for example, you can slide their bars to the left and the TEs and QBs will drop some on the cheat sheet.
 Similarly, you can move a position slider to the right to make that position rise on the cheat sheet.
 Play around with it; just have to refresh the page to reset them.